 - Take small moments for yourself every day to slow down.
 5-10 minutes here and there throughout the day to say YES to you can have a profound positive impact on your stress levels and reduce the risk of binge eating.

-- If necessary, to help lower stress put your objective hat on: Where can I delegate?
+- Where else do you need to loosen your grip or stop trying to juggle 50,000 balls in the air?
+Where can I delegate?
 Who can I ask for help?
 What do I need to improve with my time management?
 Where do I need to set boundaries or say no to?
 What is something joyful outside of eating that I could do for myself this week to help my body and mind relax?

-Notice how binge eating is NOT a will power issue — rather, it’s an amazing strategy of the body.
+Binge eating at night (or any time for that matter) is NOT a will power issue — rather, it’s an amazing strategy of the body.
 Binge eating gets our attention in a BIG way.
 It is asking you to dig deeper, ask good questions, explore nutritional and emotional dimensions, get real with ourselves, and perhaps face your fears.
 Sometimes it can be complex, other times simple in solution and can be worked with, listened to, and transformed without the use of pharmaceuticals.

-Though binge eating occurs as too powerful or it exerts power over you, power is good, and changes form within us.
-Think of the craving as an energy; it’s calling for your attention.
-What is it that it might be trying to tell you?
+What is it that your binge eating might be trying to tell you?
 The reveal of a negative power such as binge eating means there is POSITIVE power calling to be unleashed.
-I hope this article helps you begin to see binge eating in a whole new light!
 If you need help understanding your binge eating and transforming its power back into your life, we are here for you!
 When it comes to ourselves, it is always the hardest work because we are in deep with the struggle.
-Please book a Breakthrough Clarity Call if you are ready to free yourself from binge eating for good!
+Please book a Breakthrough Clarity Call if you are ready to free yourself from binge eating for good.